lars-quaedvlieg/RL-Playground/docs/_sources/content/welcome.md

 Welcome to the **Reinforcement Learning Playground**!
 We are happy that you have decided to give our book a try.

-The RL-playground is an open-source and interactive book that has been created by [Lars Quaedvlieg](https://larsquaedvlieg.com/), hoping to inspire people to get into the exciting field of Reinforcement Learning.
+The RL-playground is an open-source and interactive book project that has been initiated, hoping to inspire people to get into the exciting field of Reinforcement Learning.
+The book itself has been created with the help of many {doc}`maintainers and contributors <./credits>`.

 The book will cover the mathematical theories of multiple topics from the field.
 However, whenever possible, these will be accompanied by code implementations and examples.
 This aims to make learning more interactive, practical